GuyHadas/BillboardVisualizer/Readme.md

 ### Music

-BillboardTopTen plays music synchronously with it's visuals.
-For every week, BillboardTopTen will play the number one ranked track in the background.
+BillboardVisualizer plays music synchronously with it's visuals.
+For every week, BillboardVisualizer will play the number one ranked track in the background.
 Through the used of React Sound library, sound component's containing track URL's will play music.

-BillboardTopTen makes use of React's rapid state handling to control which component is playing music and at what volume.
-BillboardTopTen is able to seamless fade in fade out track samples.
+BillboardVisualizer makes use of React's rapid state handling to control which component is playing music and at what volume.
+BillboardVisualizer is able to seamless fade in fade out track samples.

 #### Sample Music Snippet